 What caused you to miss a shift in your last job?

-• Everyone misses a day of work once in their life.
-State your reason for missing work but also say you were proactive and found a replacement for your shift.
+- Everyone misses a day of work at least once in their lives.
+State your reason for missing work, but also say you were proactive and found a replacement for your shift.

 Questions to ask on a Red Robin Busser Interview?